yuvadm/somafm.rs/README.md

 # somafm.rs

-A Rust-based command line player for SomaFM radio
+A Rust-based command line player for SomaFM radio.

-Currently requires `mpv` installed as the media backend, pure-rust media output is planned.
+Implements a pure-Rust audio backend, but can fallback to using a `mpv` as an optional dependency.

 ## Install